MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-machine-learning-server.md

 Machine Learning Server is an enterprise class server for custom machine learning solutions written in Python and R. It runs on premises on [supported platforms](install/r-server-install-supported-platforms.md).
 You can also run it in the cloud on Azure virtual machines, or access its function libraries through Azure HDInsight.

-Scripts and code can be written in Python or R, calling functions from open source packages, proprietary packages from Microsoft, and third-party packages.
+You can script in Python or R, calling functions from open source packages, proprietary packages from Microsoft, and third-party packages.
 Our propriety packages offer comprehensive, high performance function libraries for data manipulation and transformation, creating and training models, scoring data, visualizing and analyzing results.

-R support is mature, built on a legacy of Microsoft R Server and former Revolution R Enterprise products.
+R support is built on a legacy of Microsoft R Server 9.1 and former Revolution R Enterprise products.
 Python support is new in this first release of Machine Learning Server.

-## Inside Machine Larning Server
+## Inside Machine Learning Server

 + R packages
 + Python modules